jeamy/asciisky/doc/ARCHITECTURE_FLOW_API.md

   - If the lock **cannot** be acquired, a computation for that bucket is already running.
   - If the lock **can** be acquired, it is immediately released and the function returns "no computation in progress".
-- `computation_lock(computation_key)`
-  - Context manager that acquires `pg_advisory_lock` for the hashed key and releases it on exit.
+- `computation_lock(computation_key)` is a context manager that acquires `pg_advisory_lock` and releases it on exit.
-  - Used by the API when scheduling work to ensure only one worker per bucket.

-Workers mirror the same key pattern via `worker_utils.compute_lock_key` and always clean up locks with `worker_utils.clear_lock_safely` / `WorkerContext` to prevent stuck locks.
+Current limitation: the route calls `computation_lock(...)` without entering it with `with`, so that call does not acquire a lock around publication.
+The check and publish are therefore racy and multiple cache misses can enqueue duplicate tasks.
+Precompute workers do enter `computation_lock()`, but use a different `precompute_{kind}:...` key.
+See [hybrid-deduplication.md](hybrid-deduplication.md) for the exact semantics and limitations.

 ---